LachezarKunov/portfolio-website/README.md

 ## Introduction

 This repository hosts the source code for my personal portfolio website built with React.
-It includes sections for displaying my projects, skills, experience, and contact information.
+It includes sections for displaying my projects, skills, experience, and CV.
 The website is designed to be responsive and visually appealing, providing visitors with an overview of my work and abilities.

 ## Features

 - **Projects Showcase**: Displaying my projects with descriptions, links, and technologies used.
 - **Skills Section**: Highlighting my technical skills and expertise.
-- **Experience**: Sharing my professional background and achievements.
-- **Contact Form**: A form allowing visitors to get in touch with me.
 - **Responsive Design**: Ensuring usability across various devices and screen sizes.

 ## Technologies Used